 Did you know there is no McD in Hanoi?

 Is it safe to travel solo in Hanoi?

 As an Indian woman, I was glad to walk alone on the roads of Hanoi even later at night.
 It was safe even though the city sleeps early.
 The pressure to buy something or other from the street vendors were a common experience.
 And I do not complain.
 Everyone is finding a way to sustain life.
 She or he must have a lot of faces back home to feed or send off to school.
 That and there is a smile from the shopkeepers which was missing when in Saigon, sadly.
-The pressing trouble is Hanoi faces acute water crisis.
-As a transient traveller we ought to be more responsible in water usage of the city.
-I have explored Hanoi for four days by and large with self-guided walks, without facing trouble of snatching or robbery.
+The pressing trouble is Hanoi faces an acute water crisis.
+As a transient traveller we ought to be more responsible for water usage of the city.
+I have explored Hanoi for four days by and large with self-guided walks, without facing the trouble of snatching or robbery.
 However, it is always suggested you take basic precautions while travelling.

 About exchange rates: You get exchange shop at every corner of Old quarter but the bank (run by women employees only) gives you the best rate.